Mazinger Z: Tropes M To O

 - Mundane Made Awesome: Although Kouji mostly saves his hotbloodness to when he is fighting or riding his Humongous Mecha, he simply can not make some activities in a mundane way.
-He can not go downstairs like a normal person.
-He has slid down the railing.
+He does not go downstairs like a normal person, he slides down the railing.
 His idea of bike-riding contests includes hopping off the bike and making a somersault before landing back on his seat, or leaping across a cliff and using his rival's bike to gain momentum.
-And when he is going to docking in his Super Robot, he ALWAYS has to shout "Mazin go!" out of the top of his lungs in spite of it being innecessary.
-Given that he is the Trope Codifier for The Hero in Humongous Mecha anime, that kind of attitude bled in other Mecha Show protagonists.
+And when he is going to docking in his Super Robot, he ALWAYS has to shout "Mazin go!" out of the top of his lungs in spite of it being unnecessary.
+And because he is the Trope Codifier for The Hero in Humongous Mecha anime, that kind of attitude bled into other Mecha Show protagonists.

 - And then you get Boss inventing Brockenball.
-It is like soccer, except the ball is Count Brocken's head and everyone win... but the ball.
+It is like soccer, except the ball is Count Brocken's head and everyone wins... except Brocken who is the ball.

 - My Friends... and Zoidberg: Hilariously inverted every time the villains told a sentence along the lines of "Go ahead!
 Finish Mazinger-Z... and the other two robots!".
 The other two robots being Aphrodite-A (or Diana-A) and Boss Borot.